Comparison

 Who should pick which

 • Couples and independent travelers — Zihuatanejo, easily.
-More to walk to, better food, more soul.
+More to walk to, far better food, actual evenings, and lodging with character above Playa La Madera.

 The verdict

 Base in Zihuatanejo.
-It has the character, the better casual food, the walkable evenings, and beaches that are just as good.
-Ixtapa’s beach and a resort day are a cheap taxi ride away when you want them, roughly a 10-minute trip, approximate.
-Only flip this if you specifically want an all-inclusive to never leave.
+It has the character, the better casual food, the walkable evenings, and beaches (La Ropa, Las Gatas, La Madera) that are as good or better than the strip’s single stretch of open-ocean sand.
+Ixtapa’s Playa El Palmar and a full resort day are a cheap taxi ride away whenever you want them.